nyunAI/nyuntam-docs/nyuntam_docs/docs/examples/adapt/image_segmentation/README.md

 ## Introduction

-In this example we will be finetuning SegNeXt large model on a city scapes dataset uisng a PEFT technique called SSF (Scale and Shift deep Features).
+In this example we will be fine-tuning SegNeXt large model on a city scapes dataset using a PEFT technique called SSF (Scale and Shift deep Features).
 SSF uses two linear layers to learn the scale and shift factors for deep features and hence uses very few trainable parameters.

 ## Requirements